Check for any journals posted to the Debtors Control account

 Description

-There are a number of reasons why this may happen.
+There are various reasons why this can happen.

 Cause